GitTools/GitReleaseManager/README.md

 Committers, you should be very familiar with [COMMITTERS](https://github.com/GitTools/GitReleaseManager/blob/develop/COMMITTERS.md).

+## Documentation

+The documentation for GitReleaseManager can be found on [ReadTheDocs](http://gitreleasemanager.readthedocs.org/en/develop/).

 ## Credits

 GitReleaseManager is brought to you by quite a few people and frameworks.
 See [CREDITS](https://github.com/GitTools/GitReleaseManager/blob/develop/Documentation/legal/CREDITS.md) for full information.